jburrows82/llmcord/README.md

 ...Or use any other OpenAI compatible API server.

+- **Multiple API Key Support:** Configure multiple API keys for each LLM provider (see `config.yaml`).
+- **Automatic Key Rotation & Retry:** The bot randomly rotates between available keys for each request.
+If an error occurs (including during response streaming), it automatically retries with another key until the request succeeds.

 ### YouTube Content Extraction
 - Include YouTube URLs directly in your query.
 - The bot automatically extracts the video's **title**, **description**, **channel name**, **transcript** (using `youtube-transcript-api`), and up to **10 top comments** (using YouTube Data API v3).